Extremal functions with vanishing condition: Interpolation at zeros of LP-functions

 \section{Interpolation at zeros of LP-functions}

 For certain discrete subsets $\mc{T}\subset \R$ we show how to construct entire functions $F\in \mc{A}(2\tau)$ which interpolate $t_a$ at the elements of $\mc{T}$ (with prescribed multiplicity) \textsl{so that $F - t_a$ has no sign changes between consecutive elements of $\mc{T}$.} This is the basis for the construction of the extremal functions in Theorems \ref{T1} and \ref{vanishing}.
-The set $\mc{T}$ is viewed as the zero set of an LP function: